Alumni Mentor Networking Program Frequently Asked Questions

 How Will I Be Contacted?

+If you are willing to participate, then the student is sent your information.
 Initial contact will be made by the student via e-mail to set up a time to talk via phone or in person.
-Please note that your e-mail address is invisible to the student until you respond to the e-mail.
 Once the student has contacted you, please try to respond to them in a timely manner.
-If for some reason you are not available, it is helpful to notify the student so that he or she can contact someone else.

 How Often Do I Interact With a Student?